ndreckshage/sambell/README.md

-# WIP - NOT READY FOR REGULAR USE

 # Create a universal, single page app with a single file.

 - Quickly prototype.
 Focus on app code, not initial setup.